 - 2.5.
 The individuals making up a team shall be students of any study level.
 Guidance and assistance from university staff may be drawn upon, however direct, dedicated involvement from university staff is prohibited. - 2.5.1.
 University staff in this respect refers to any university employee who is not actively studying to attain a higher level of education than they already hold.
 Students who hold casual or part time positions such as, but not limited to, demonstrating, tutoring or assisting research, are excluded from the definition of university staff in this instance. - 2.5.2.
 There is a one year grace period to continue competing in the challenge after graduating.
 This is to assist with the handover of leadership between years and ensure that students who have made an impact on a rover and team are able to attend the challenge the following year. - 2.6.
-Cross-university hints, tips, tricks, advice and guidance within the spirit of the challenge is permitted and encouraged, however collaboration on detailed design, technical, or assembly work should be minimal. - 2.7.
+Cross-university hints, tips, tricks, advice and guidance within the spirit of the challenge is permitted and encouraged.
+Collaboration on detailed design, technical, or assembly work should be minimal. - 2.7.
 All challenge communications and deliverables will be in English.
 Teams must have at least two members fluent in English to compete. - 2.8.
 Teams are encouraged to review examples of terrain and obstacles in online media of previous iterations of the challenge.
 This information should be taken as an indication of how previous years have operated, and while changes are made to the rules and challenge from year to year, the essence of the challenge remains similar. - 2.9.
-The tasks, briefings and associated events will occur at the University of Adelaide Roseworthy campus in South Australia. - 2.10.
-Up to five members of each Team will be invited to the challenge Slack workspace, which will be used as the primary communication channel between the teams and challenge organisers and judges. - 2.11.
-The Australian Rover Challenge reserves the right to limit the total number of teams invited to the competition part of the challenge based on the outcome of submitted deliverables, at the judges' discretion. - 2.11.1.
+The tasks, briefings and associated events will occur at the University of Adelaide's Roseworthy campus in South Australia.
+Each team is responsible for all their travel and accommodation arrangements, including visas where applicable. - 2.10.
+The Australian Rover Challenge reserves the right to limit the total number of teams invited to the competition part of the challenge based on the outcome of submitted deliverables.
+This is at the judges' discretion. - 2.10.1.
 In alignment with the challenge's vision and values, Australian teams may be prioritised in the selection of teams invited to compete in the competition.